thelbane/Apple-II-Programs/docs/_posts/2026-01-31-deconstructing-the-fifteen-puzzle.md

 N=INT(RND(1)*14)+1:T(N)=N+1:T(N+1)=N
 ```

 Here's a subtle but important detail: not all tile arrangements are solvable.
 Rather than doing a proper shuffle (which would require checking solvability), we just swap two adjacent tiles.
-This guarantees the puzzle is exactly one swap away from being solved... but you can't just undo that one swap directly.
+This guarantees the puzzle is exactly one swap away from being solved, but you can't just undo that one swap directly.
 You'll have to work for it.

 ```
 FORN=0TO15:GOSUB0:NEXT